Methods of Separation in Everyday Life Class 6 Questions and Answers NCERT Solutions

 Question 10.

 Read the following story titled ‘Intelligent Leela’ and tick the most appropriate options.
-Provide a suitable title of your choice for the paragraph.
+Provide a suitable title of your choice of the paragraph.

 Answer: